 Supporting Documents for Intellectual Development - Indicate any supporting documents to create/acquire and the chapter officer or member assigned to do so.

-Written scholarship/academic plan Copy of College/University grade reports for fraternities and sororities from previous fall and spring terms.
-Note: the chapter will be rated based on the previous calendar year as grades for the current spring term will not be available at time of submission Report from Faculty Advisor on their role with the fraternity and support of the chapter's academic initiatives
+- Written scholarship/academic plan or completed Intellectual Development Action Plan - College/University grade reports for fraternities and sororities from previous fall and spring terms.
+Note: the chapter will be rated based on the previous calendar year as grades for the current spring term will not be available at time of submission - Report from Faculty Advisor on their role with the fraternity and support of the chapter's academic initiatives